 I strolled down here one night in search of some other Langkawi bars that were recommended to me.
 But I didn’t find anything special enough to tell you about.
 Your best bet is North Cenang Beach!

 Langkawi Gay Travel Tips

-Unfortunately, Malaysia offers zero rights to the gay community.
-Malaysia has gone so far as to advise diplomats not to bring any LGBT counterparts and even ban any depiction of homosexuality in the media.
+Unfortunately, the government of Malaysia offers zero rights to the gay community, including those of Langkawi.
+The nation has gone so far as to advise diplomats not to bring any LGBT counterparts and even ban any depiction of homosexuality in the media.

-Keep in mind, while these laws are horrendous and archaic, there are millions of kind-hearted souls living in Malaysia.
+Keep in mind, while these laws are horrendous and archaic, there are millions of kind-hearted souls living in Langkawi, as well as other parts of Malaysia.
 The actions and opinions of the government do not reflect on all the citizens of the country.

 The country has a long road ahead in protecting the individuals of the LGBTQ people, both citizens of Malaysia and ex-pats.

 See wolfyy’s complete collection of gay travel guides for more gay destination ideas around the world.